Undivided Resources

 Many parents have the misconception that after their child finishes the Early Start program, they are done with Regional Center.
 A lot of families don’t realize that their child could qualify for continued Regional Center benefits under the Lanterman Act.
 After age 3, eligibility requires a diagnosed developmental disability that constitutes a substantial disability for that child.

-A child who qualifies for Regional Center after age 3 is likely to be eligible for Medi-Cal, behavioral services, respite services, social skills activities, social-recreational funding, and much more.
+A child who qualifies for Regional Center after age 3 is likely to be eligible for Medi-Cal, respite services, social skills activities, and much more.
+Did you know that Regional Center can provide social-recreational funding for summer camps, increased benefits during breaks and summer, and educational therapy?

 Keep in mind that each Regional Center has a slightly different process, and service coordinators don't always do a great job guiding parents through everything that’s available.
 Undivided Navigators help make sure families know all the requirements and what they’re eligible for, so they can get set up with more services.